rushfive/FFDB/README.md

 - Data fetched from the various sources can optionally be persisted to disk.
 This allows you to re-create databases faster by not making the same HTTP requests.
 For context, as of this writing, theres almost 3800 player records, each of which require a separate request to resolve.
 Yeah.. it's a lot.
 - There's an additional option to fetch from a data repository I'm hosting on the side that includes the files needed.
 You'll still need to make HTTP requests to grab these, but it guarantees that if the sources go down, we'll at least have these records going forward.
 - There's also _another_ additional option (har har) to persist the original source files.
 When the Engine receives the original data, it will first map it to a versioned format that's eventually used.
 You most likely won't need these original files, as they aren't necessary to rebuild databases from files (only the versioned ones are required).
 - But wait, there's more!
-There's a _final additional_ option that..... just kidding.
-That is all.
+Just kidding.

 ##### Configuration File